Help us match you with local pros in your area

 In Texas, HVAC contractors must be licensed by the Texas Department of Licensing and Regulation.
 Contractors need to have at least four years of experience within the past six years and must provide proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Both registered and certified technicians must be supervised by a licensed contractor.
 You should also read reviews and complaints on sites like Google Reviews, the Better Business Bureau (BBB), and Yelp.
 Pick a company with positive reviews and reports of fantastic customer experiences.

 Always make sure you know what a company’s process looks like.
 When getting HVAC repairs, ask your provider to list which parts need replacement and explain why.
 Confirm that your technician will clean and test the system after finishing the work to guarantee proper operation.
 When replacing your HVAC system, ask the installation company to provide details on the new model, features, estimated installation time, energy efficiency, and brand.
-Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.
+Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

 Generally, you should have your HVAC system inspected twice a year.
 After an inspection, your HVAC technician will tell you what services are required.
 You should also call a technician if you start to notice any issues, such as strange noises, unusual smells, or leaks.
 If you have ductwork in your home, it should be serviced every few years.